Rysul119/Neural_Network_from_Scratch/README.md

   - It will also calculate respective layer errors.
   - It optimizes the weights using gradient descent

 You will need to install [python](https://www.python.org) and [numpy](https://numpy.org).
-If you have anaconda installed run the following:
+If you have anaconda installed, run the following:
 ```bash
 conda create -n envName python numpy
 ```